-The generative foundation of our \ours framework requires ensuring that the quadrature components remain consistent during the denoising phase.
-While the marginal distribution $p(\mcX_t)$ is inevitably coupled due to the complex correlations in natural data $\mcX_0$, the transitions conditioned on the data manifold exhibit a crucial independence property.
+The generative foundation of our PaCoDi framework requires ensuring that the quadrature components remain structurally decoupled during the denoising phase.
+While the marginal distribution $p(\mcX_t)$ is inevitably coupled due to the complex correlations inherent in the natural data $\mcX_0$, the transitions conditioned on the initial data state exhibit a crucial independence property.

-\textit{Proof.} See Appendix~\ref{app:cond_reverse_factor}.
+\textsc{Proof.}\; See Appendix~\ref{app:cond_reverse_factor}.

 This proposition establishes the \textit{structural orthogonality} of the complex diffusion mechanism.
-It implies that if we model the reverse transition using the standard variational bound, the Evidence Lower Bound (ELBO) theoretically splits into two independent terms.
+It implies that if we model the reverse dynamics using the standard variational bound, the Evidence Lower Bound (ELBO) theoretically splits into two independent terms.

-However, unlike the standard temporal domain setting where noise is isotropic, the complex noise components $\bvareps_r \sim \mcN(\mbzero, \bSigma_r)$ and $\bvareps_i \sim \mcN(\mbzero, \bSigma_i)$ are governed by specific covariance structures (\eg Hermitian symmetry).
-Thus, minimizing the variational bound corresponds to minimizing the Mahalanobis distance rather than the simple Euclidean norm (See Appendix~\ref{app:hetero_reverse_derivation}).
-Consequently, we can parameterize the denoising model using two neural networks optimized via a decoupled objective:
+However, unlike the standard temporal domain setting where noise is strictly isotropic, the complex noise components $\bvareps_r \sim \mcN(\mbzero, \bSigma_r)$ and $\bvareps_i \sim \mcN(\mbzero, \bSigma_i)$ are governed by specific covariance structures (\eg Hermitian symmetry).
+Thus, minimizing the ELBO corresponds to minimizing the Mahalanobis distance rather than the simple Euclidean norm (see Appendix~\ref{app:hetero_reverse_derivation}).
+Consequently, we can parameterize the noise estimators using two neural networks optimized via a decoupled objective:

 where $\Vert \mathbf{z} \Vert^2_{\bSigma^{-1}} = \mathbf{z}^\top \bSigma^{-1} \mathbf{z}$ denotes the squared Mahalanobis norm, and $\lambda_t = \frac{1 - \alpha_t}{2 \alpha_t (1 - \bar{\alpha}_t)}$ is the weighting term derived from the ELBO.